Medicare Part D Prescription Drug Coverage: What Is & Isn't Covered

 TIER 2

-Tier 2 has a medium copay for preferred brand name drugs.
-Preferred brand name drugs are medications manufactured by one manufacturer that are typically lower-cost among all brand name drugs.
-This is partly because these medications have been in the market for some time and are widely accepted.
+Tier 2 has a medium copay for preferred brand-name drugs.
+Preferred brand-name drugs are medications made by one manufacturer that are typically on the lower end of costs among all brand-name drugs.
+This is partly because these medications have been in the market for some time and are widely used.

 TIER 3

-Tier 3 has a higher copay for non-preferred brand name drugs that are new to the market.
-Non-preferred brand name drugs tend to cost more.
-You may have heard the term “designer drugs.”
-These high-cost drugs fall into the same category.
+Tier 3 has a higher copay for non-preferred brand-name drugs that are new to the market.
+Non-preferred brand-name drugs tend to cost more.

 SPECIALTY